Reading books, watching youtube videos, searching the web…

-These are some of the best ways to learn how to trade and invest in forex.
+These are some of the best ways to learn how to trade forex.
 But there’s another way not many people know about…

 Reading trading quotes.

 In this post, I’m going to share with you my 7 favorite trading quotes and detail what they mean.

 These quotes have come from all corners of trading and investing.

 The people that said them are some of the most famous traders/investors of all time and have built vast fortunes from their activities in all kinds of different financial markets.